timo-cmd/whirl/README.md

 # whirl
-The C99 implementation of the Whirl programming language
+The C99 implementation of the Whirl programming language built by Timo Sarkar